Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 NotebookLM prompt: “Extract year-over-year AI investment data from the sources.
 Format as a table with Year, Investment Amount, and YoY Growth Rate.”

 Design: A clean bar or line chart on a dark background.
-Bars in gradient blue (#3B82F6 to #667EEA), with data labels in white.
-Keep the chart simple — no gridlines, minimal axis labels, and a clear title.
-Tools like Gamma or Canva will auto-generate the chart from your data.
+Bars use a gradient blue (#3B82F6 to #667EEA) with data labels in white.
+The chart should remain simple: no gridlines, minimal axis labels, and a clear title.
+Tools such as Gamma or Canva can generate the chart automatically from the data.

 Slide 8: Quote / Insight

-Design: Centered large typography (48-60pt Playfair Display) on a dark background, with the attribution in smaller text below.
-Add large quotation marks in a semi-transparent accent color as a decorative element.
-This is a “breathing” slide that gives the audience a moment to reflect.
+Design: Centred large typography (48–60pt Playfair Display) on a dark background, with the attribution in smaller text below.
+Large quotation marks in a semi-transparent accent colour are added as a decorative element.
+The slide functions as a “breathing” pause that allows the audience time for reflection.

 Slide 9: Technical Architecture